igor-antunesc/rio-airbnb-analytics/README.md

 ## About the Project & Motivation
 As someone based in Brazil, I've always been fascinated by how tourism surges impact our major economic hubs.
 For this project, I wanted to dive deep into the short-term rental market in **Rio de Janeiro**—one of Latin America's top travel destinations.

-Using Power BI, I built this dashboard to uncover real-world market dynamics, focusing on monthly seasonality, occupancy fluctuations, and average daily rates (ADR) across different neighborhoods.
+Using **Google BigQuery (SQL)** for data engineering and **Power BI** for visualization, this end-to-end analytics project uncovers real-world market dynamics, focusing on monthly seasonality, occupancy fluctuations, and average daily rates (ADR) across different neighborhoods.

 ---